-The Company, apart from its cash equivalents which are deposited in a domestic bank, does not have any other assets that are subject to credit risk on 31.12.2020, as all the Company's trade receivables had been collected.
+The Company, apart from its cash equivalents which are deposited in a domestic bank, does not have any other assets that are subject to material credit risk on 31.12.2020, as the Company's trade receivables at that date constitute a very small portion of the Company's income (6,64%).
 The company does not expect any losses related to its cash equivalents.